RallyPoint

+The company evolved into a government contractor that supports research, outreach, and interventions to benefit the military, veteran, family, and caregiver community.

 History

 The company's two co-founders, Yinon Weiss and Aaron Kletzing, first met in Iraq in a remote combat outpost northwest of Baghdad in 2008.
 Several years later, the two ran into each other again as students this time at Harvard Business School.